All FAQ

 -

-Download the Mac client from the Download page and store the client file in a suitable temporary location.
+In the portal, click the Download menu link to download the Mac endpoint client and store the file in a suitable location:

 Installation is now complete.
 The next step is to ensure that Full Disk Access (FDA) is enabled for Admin By Request.